 ABOUT COSTAR GROUP, INC.

-CoStar Group, Inc. (CSGP) is the leading provider of commercial real estate information, analytics and online marketplaces.
+CoStar Group (CSGP) is the leading provider of commercial real estate information, analytics and online marketplaces.
 Founded in 1987, CoStar conducts expansive, ongoing research to produce and maintain the largest and most comprehensive database of commercial real estate information.
 Our suite of online services enables clients to analyze, interpret and gain unmatched insight on commercial property values, market conditions and current availabilities.
-Through LoopNet, the Company operates the most heavily trafficked commercial real estate marketplace online with more than 8 million registered members.
+Through LoopNet, the Company operates the most heavily trafficked commercial real estate marketplace online with more than 8.7 million registered members.
 Apartments.com is a premier online apartment resource for renters that matches apartment seekers with great apartment homes and provides property managers and owners a proven platform for marketing their properties.
-CoStar operates websites that have approximately 16 million unique monthly visitors in aggregate.
-Headquartered in Washington, DC, CoStar maintains offices throughout the U.S. and in Europe with a staff of over 2,300 worldwide, including the industry's largest professional research organization.
-For more information, visit http://www.costargroup.com.
+CoStar operates websites with over 16 million unique monthly visitors in aggregate during second quarter of 2014.
+Headquartered in Washington, DC, CoStar maintains offices throughout the U.S., Canada and Europe with a staff of over 2,300 worldwide, including the industry's largest professional research organization.
+For more information, visit www.costargroup.com.

 This news release includes "forward-looking statements" including, without limitation, statements regarding CoStar's expectations, beliefs, intentions or strategies regarding the future.
 These statements are based upon current beliefs and are subject to many risks and uncertainties that could cause actual results to differ materially from these statements.
-The following factors, among others, could cause or contribute to such differences: the risk that the trends represented or implied by the indices will not continue or produce the results suggested by such trends; and the risk that investor demand and commercial real estate pricing levels will not continue at the levels or to follow the trends indicated in this release.
-More information about potential factors that could cause actual results to differ materially from those discussed in the forward-looking statements include, but are not limited to, those stated in CoStar's filings from time to time with the Securities and Exchange Commission, including in CoStar's Annual Report on Form 10-K for the year ended December 31, 2013, and Quarterly Report on Form 10-Q for the quarter ended March 31, 2014, each of which is filed with the SEC, including in the "Risk Factors" section of those filings, as well as the company's other filings with the SEC available at the SEC's website (www.sec.gov).
+The following factors, among others, could cause or contribute to such differences: the risk that the trends represented or implied by the indices, including higher prices, strengthening market fundamentals and increased multifamily supply, will not continue or produce the results suggested by such trends, such as pushing investors out of primary markets, increasing investors' confidence to invest in more non-prime markets and increasing vacancies of multifamily properties, respectively; and the risk that investor demand and commercial real estate pricing levels will not continue at the levels or to follow the trends indicated in this release.
+More information about potential factors that could cause actual results to differ materially from those discussed in the forward-looking statements include, but are not limited to, those stated in CoStar's filings from time to time with the Securities and Exchange Commission, including in CoStar's Annual Report on Form 10-K for the year ended December 31, 2013, and Quarterly Report on Form 10-Q for the quarter ended June 30, 2014, each of which is filed with the SEC, including in the "Risk Factors" section of those filings, as well as the company's other filings with the SEC available at the SEC's website (www.sec.gov).
 All forward-looking statements are based on information available to CoStar on the date hereof, and CoStar assumes no obligation to update such statements, whether as a result of new information, future events or otherwise.

 - Real Estate